 But, good news!

 CallHub is not an ATDS per every definition, as it doesn’t use a random or sequential number generator to produce or store numbers.
-The system lets the caller choose any number from their phonebook and even lets them decide the order in which to upload the numbers in.
+The system lets the caller choose any number from their contact list and even lets them decide the order in which to upload the numbers in.

 What are the TCPA requirements?